ROADS © www.rt66pix.com

 The 250+ "named" roads (Lincoln Highway etc.) had become unwieldy to mark and map...and especially to follow.
 A crude stretch of dirt might have a dozen names with confusing signs and symbols painted by boosters on utility poles, trees, barns and rocks.
 Frequent turns made things much worse.

-Some "highways" or "automobile trails" served no real need because they overlapped.
-Others were promotional scams that lured motorists out of their way to benefit small-town merchants, or entire towns, that paid to be included.
+Some "highways" or "automobile trails" overlapped and served no real need.
+Others were promotional scams luring motorists out of their way to benefit small-town merchants, or entire towns, that paid to be included.

-After more than a decade of increasing chaos, government stepped in and assigned numbers using a rational system.
+After more than a decade of increasing chaos, the government imposed a rational numbered system.
 Highways now joined towns and cities.
 No more duplication, no more memorials, no more scams.
 "Named" routes disappeared--most were unmissed except by their promoters.
 Some older motorists still used the names until around World War II.

 Under the 1926 government plan, odd numbered highways ran basically north-south, even numbers east-west.
 It began with US Highway 1 hugging the East Coast and US Highway 2 near the Canadian border.
 States also established their own numbered road systems.
 Large uniform metal signs were mounted along roadsides, replacing painted rocks, poles and trees.

 By the mid-1920s, automobiles were no longer playthings of rich city-dwellers.
 Voters were increasingly car-owners, and paved roads became seen as a public benefit.
 Gasoline taxes and vehicle license fees let governments begin paving with reinforced concrete, asphalt or (occasionally) brick.
 And new chains of gasoline stations began offering free maps along with tires, oil, water, minor repairs...and restrooms.